-The General Studies requirements for Chadron State College are available on a separate page for easy reference.
+The Essential Studies requirements for Chadron State College are available on a separate page for easy reference.

 The CSC Social Work program has been accredited by the Council on Social Work Accreditation since 1993.
 Students who graduate from Chadron State College in Social Work are prepared for social work practice in a multicultural context within the region, as well as nationally and globally.
 The challenges of and capacities for addressing human diversity are integrated throughout the social work curriculum.
 The social work curriculum is also designed to encourage the development of knowledge and skills in collaboration, collegiality, and networking.
 Graduates of CSC Social Work program are prepared to provide professional leadership within the region.

 The Bachelor of Arts in Social Work at Chadron State College provides an undergraduate experience that fosters student development of practice behaviors, and competencies including the knowledge, skills, and values in order to function as generalist Social Workers.
 The acquired competencies prepare social workers who demonstrate practice abilities that enhance the capacities and quality of life for individuals, families, groups, organizations, and communities within the region of western Nebraska, southwest South Dakota, southeast Wyoming, and northeast Colorado.